CONDITIONS

 Gartner’s duct cysts: vaginal wall cysts resulting from embryological structures that didn’t fully disappear

-Vaginal lesions can be caused by various factors, including infections, benign tumors, and sexually transmitted infections.
-One of the most common types of vaginal lesions is a vaginal cyst, which is a closed pocket or pouch of tissue that can be filled with air, fluid, pus, or other material.
-Most vaginal cysts usually do not cause symptoms.
-Vaginal inclusion cysts are the most common type of vaginal cyst, and they can cause symptoms such as discomfort, pain, or a feeling of pressure in the vaginal area.
-Other types of vaginal lesions include Bartholin’s cysts, which are caused by a blockage of the Bartholin glands, and Gartner’s duct cysts, which are caused by a blockage of the Gartner duct.
-It’s essential to seek medical attention if you experience any symptoms of vaginal lesions, such as pelvic pain, vaginal bleeding, or discharge.
+Other possibilities include lipomas (fatty lumps), inclusion cysts (after surgery or trauma), or swollen lymph nodes from local irritation or infection.
+These lumps can become infected and need medical attention.
+Cysts can range in size from a pea to an orange.Vaginal lesions can be caused by many things including infections, benign tumours and sexually transmitted infections.
+One of the most common types of vaginal lesions is a vaginal cyst, which is a closed pocket or pouch of tissue that can be filled with air, fluid, pus or other material.
+Most vaginal cysts don’t cause symptoms.
+Vaginal inclusion cysts are the most common type of vaginal cyst and can cause symptoms like discomfort, pain or a feeling of pressure in the vaginal area.
+Other types of vaginal lesions include Bartholin’s cysts which are caused by a blockage of the Bartholin glands and Gartner’s duct cysts which are caused by a blockage of the Gartner duct.
+If you experience any symptoms of vaginal lesions like pelvic pain, vaginal bleeding or discharge you should seek medical attention.

-While most lumps and bumps are benign, some signs may warrant further investigation:
+While most lumps and bumps are benign some signs may warrant further investigation:

-Changes in colour, texture, or shape
+Changes in colour, texture or shape

-Persistent itching, pain, or discomfort
+Persistent itching, pain or discomfort

 Ulceration or open sores that don’t heal